AndreeaCsecs/quiz-app/README.md

 Contributions to the quiz app are welcome!
 If you find any bugs, have suggestions for improvements, or would like to add new features, please open an issue or submit a pull request.
 Make sure to follow the existing code style and guidelines.

-**License**

-The quiz app is released under the MIT License.
-Feel free to use, modify, and distribute the code as per the terms of the license.